-M103 is a small loose but sparkling open cluster of at least 40 stars located amongst the Milky Way star fields of Cassiopeia.
-At magnitude +7.4, it's beyond naked eye visibility but an easy binocular target, appearing somewhat like a fan shaped hazy patch of light spanning about 6 arc minutes across.
+M103 is a small loose but sparkling open cluster of at least 40 stars located among the Milky Way star fields of Cassiopeia.
+At magnitude +7.4, it's beyond naked eye visibility but an easy binocular target.

-M103 was discovered by Pierre Méchain in either March or April of 1781 and subsequently reported to Charles Messier.
-Normally, Messier would take the opportunity to observe the newly discovered object himself but on this occasion he didn't, probably due to lack of time or unfavourable observing conditions.
-This cluster along with M101 and M102 were the last objects added by Messier to his catalogue with objects M104 to M110 added much later during the 20th century.
+M103 was discovered by Pierre Méchain in either March or April of 1781.
+He reported his discovery to Charles Messier, who would normally take the opportunity to observe the object himself, but this time he didn't probably due to lack of time or unfavourable weather conditions.
+This cluster along with M101 and M102 were the last objects added by Messier.
+Items M104 to M110 were included much later during the 20th century.

-M103 is easy to find as it's located on the eastern side of the well-known Cassiopeia "W" shape.
-Its positioned 1 degree east of Ruchbah (δ Cas - mag.
-2.7) and almost along the line connecting Ruchbah with epsilon Cas (ε Cas - mag.
-3.4).
-Situated nearby are a number of other open clusters, including NGC 654, NGC 659 and NGC 663.
-The latter is occasionally confused with M103.
+M103 is easy to find as it's located east of the well-known Cassiopeia "W" asterism.
+The cluster is positioned a degree east of Ruchbah (δ Cas - mag. +2.7) and almost exactly along a line connecting Ruchbah with epsilon Cassiopeiae (ε Cas - mag. +3.4).
+Situated nearby are a number of other fine open clusters, including NGC 654, NGC 659 and NGC 663.
+Of these, the latter is occasionally confused with M103.

-Its estimated that M103 is about 25 million years old.
-It's one of the more distant open clusters in the Messier catalogue and is best seen during the Northern Hemisphere winter months when it appears high in the sky.
-From latitudes greater than 30N it's circumpolar and therefore never sets.
+It's estimated that M103 is about 25 million years old.
+The cluster is one of the more distant in the Messier catalogue and is best seen from Northern Hemisphere latitudes during the winter months.
+From latitudes greater than 30N, it's circumpolar and therefore never sets.